Hyundai Sonata Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Hyundai Sonata insurance rates for different risk profiles and scenarios.
+The chart below shows estimated Hyundai Sonata insurance rates for different risk profiles and scenarios.

 • The cheapest rate after discounts is $818

-• Higher-risk drivers with serious driving violations could pay upwards of $3,044
+• Drivers with serious driving violations could pay upwards of $3,044 or more

-• The price with full coverage for a teen driver may cost $5,364
+• The cost that insures a teen driver for full coverage may cost $5,364 or more

 View Chart as Image